 Finally, a third case study noted liver toxicity associated with Spirulina.
 In this case, a 52 year Japanese man with a history of hypertension and high blood lipids (and past usage of statin drugs) that experienced elevated liver enzymes after 5 weeks of usage of Spirulina; this case is problematic as statins drugs may cause hepatotoxicity in rare cases and Spirulina was ceased (and symptoms disappeared) at the same time all drugs were ceased; causation cannot be placed.

-Three case studies on Spirulina, two of which may suffer from product contamination whereas the latter may have legitimate biological plausiblity to Spirulina inducing immune system hyperactivity.
-Causation has not been placed on the Spirulina bacteria yet, but the specific products used in two studies appear to be connected
+There are three case studies on spirulina, two of which may suffer from product contamination, while the last may have legitimate biological plausiblity for spirulina inducing immune system hyperactivity.
+Causation has not been assigned to the spirulina bacteria yet, but the specific products used in two studies appear to be connected

 Despite Spirulina normally being beneficial for allergies, at least one reported case involving a 14 year old boy consuming a standard dose of Spirulina noted that an allergic response occurred 6 hours after consumption, and causation appears to have been placed in this case on the C-phycocyanin component.

 (Common phrases used by users for this page include what foods interfere with spirulina intake, what do u mean by WBC 4-6/hf in semen analysis, spirulina build blood, chemical composition spirulina supplements articles b12, Spiruline 250 mg compostion, INFO ON THE HEALTH BENEFITS AND USES OF SPIRULINA)